Madonox/PhotonFramework/README.md

 # PhotonFramework
-PhotonFramework (previously AeroFramework) is a Roblox game development framework made to make game development faster and easier!
+PhotonFramework (previously called AeroFramework) is a Roblox game development framework made to make game development faster and easier!